codeclinic/wp-spamfree/readme.txt

 Comment spam has been a huge problem for bloggers since the inception of blogs, and it just doesn't seem to go away.
 The worst kind, and most prolific, is automated spam that comes from bots.
 Well, finally there is an effective solution, without CAPTCHA's, challenge questions, or other inconvenience to site visitors. **WP-SpamFree virtually eliminates automated comment spam from bots, including trackback and pingback spam.**

 = New Features =
-* Now with a drop-in **spam-free contact form!** Simple and effective.
+* Has a drop-in **spam-free contact form!** Simple and effective.
 Just add a tag `<!--spamfree-contact-->` to pages where you want a contact form (using the HTML editing tab), and you're done.
 Easy to use - no configuration necessary.
-* Now can display your blocked spam stats on your blog.
+* Can display your blocked spam stats on your blog.
 Simply insert the code into your theme and you can show off how much spam you're not getting anymore.

 = Key Features =
 1. Virtually eliminates automated comment spam from bots.
 It works like a firewall to ensure that your commenters are in fact, human.